 Will 2019 be a “high point” year?

-As silly as it sounds, I’m confident there we’ll probably visit quite a few more state high points in 2019.
-Our travels will keep us in the Southeast this winter, and we already had plans to visit Shreveport, Little Rock, and Birmingham.
+As silly as it sounds, I’m confident we’ll probably visit several more state high points in 2019.
+Our travels will keep us in the Southeast this winter, and we already have plans to visit Shreveport, Little Rock, and Birmingham.

 (Hmmm.
 That gets us within striking distance of the high points in Louisiana, Arkansas, and Alabama).